Cigars of the Pharaoh: Synopsis

 Holidaying on a Mediterranean cruise ship, Tintin and his dog Snowy meet wealthy film producer Rastapopoulos and eccentric Egyptologist Sophocles Sarcophagus.
 When two policemen (Thomson and Thompson) accuse Tintin of opium smuggling, he escapes the ship and joins Sarcophagus on his search for the undiscovered tomb of the Pharaoh Kih-Oskh, near Cairo.
 Tintin discovers that the tomb is full of mummified bodies (previous Egyptologists who tried to find the tomb), and boxes of cigars labelled with the mysterious symbol of Kih-Oskh.
 Sarcophagus disappears inside the tomb and Tintin and Snowy fall unconscious after an unseen enemy gasses them.
 They are then taken aboard a ship inside wooden sarcophagi, captained by smuggler Allan, but to avoid the coastguard Allan orders the sarcophagi thrown overboard.

-Tintin and Snowy are rescued by a gunrunner who sails them to Arabia.
+Tintin and Snowy are rescued by a gunrunner who transports them to Arabia.
 Travelling by land, Tintin meets Sheikh Patrash Pasha, a big fan of his, and encounters Rastapopoulos filming a movie.
 Escaping Thomson and Thompson again, who believe Tintin is part of the gunrunners, Tintin and Snowy travel through the desert, eventually reaching a city.
 The local army drafts Tintin and then arrests him as a spy, after he finds more cigars labelled with the symbol of Kih-Oskh.
 Thomson and Thompson rescue him from execution in order to arrest him.
 However, when the army storms their hideout, Tintin manages to elude the authorities and escapes Arabia boarding a plane.